bmoore117/JS/Readme.md

-This project is at current, a proof of concept JS web app, using Express and React.
+This project is at current, a hello world web app, using Express and React.

 To run, cd into src/server, and execute `nodejs server-app.js`